Smrutirekha28/MERN04M007/oct/week5/day5/README.md

 for-in
 =======
 ->for-iteration
-->in-index
+->in-index or keys
-->it is only access key and index
+->it is access both key and index
-->give direct value